 Minh-Son P, Rollett AD, Creuziger A, et al., 2016, Crystal Plasticity Analysis of Constitutive Behavior of 5754 Aluminum Sheet, 19th International ESAFORM Conference on Material Forming (ESAFORM), Publisher: AMER INST PHYSICS, ISSN: 0094-243X

-Pham MS, Iadicola M, Creuziger A, et al., 2015, Thermally-activated constitutive model including dislocation interactions, aging and recovery for strain path dependence of solid solution strengthened alloys: Application to AA5754-O, International Journal of Plasticity, Vol: 75, Pages: 226-243, ISSN: 0749-6419
+Minh-Son P, Iadicola M, Creuziger A, et al., 2015, Thermally-activated constitutive model including dislocation interactions, aging and recovery for strain path dependence of solid solution strengthened alloys: Application to AA5754-0, INTERNATIONAL JOURNAL OF PLASTICITY, Vol: 75, Pages: 226-243, ISSN: 0749-6419

 Jeong Y, Pham MS, Iadicola M, et al., 2015, Forming limit diagram predictions using a self-consistent crystal plasticity model: A parametric study, Key Engineering Materials, Vol: 651-653, Pages: 193-198, ISSN: 1013-9826